-PHYS 0010 is recommended for students interested in the Health Science: Occupational Health and Safety program at CSU Sacramento.
+BUS 0201 is recommended for students interested in CSU Health Science Occupational Health and Safety

 - Students must be 18 years of age and out of high school at start of EMT course.

-- Proof of Measles, Mumps, Rubella (MMR) Vaccination or MMR Titer.
+- Proof of two doses of Measles, Mumps, Rubella (MMR) Vaccination or MMR Titer.

-- Proof of Tuberculosis (TB) 2-step skin test or TB Blood Test (Quantiferon) within 3 months of course start.
+- Proof of Tuberculosis (TB) “4-step” skin test (i.e., you must receive two separate TB skin tests) or TB Blood Test (Quantiferon) within 3 months of course start.

-- Proof of Varicella Zoster vaccination or Varicella Titer test.
+- Proof of two doses of Varicella Zoster vaccination or Varicella Titer test.

-- Proof of Tetanus, diptheria, acellular pertussis (Tdap) within 10 years.
+- Proof of Tetanus, diphtheria, acellular pertussis (Tdap) within 10 years.